Baptist Health South Florida

-Baptist Health South Florida is a faith-based, not-for-profit healthcare organization and clinical care network in Miami-Dade, Broward, and Palm Beach counties.
-Baptist Health has 11 hospitals (Baptist Hospital, Baptist Children’s Hospital, Bethesda Hospital East, Bethesda Hospital West, Boca Raton Regional Hospital, Doctors Hospital, Fishermen’s Community Hospital, Homestead Hospital, Mariners Hospital, South Miami Hospital and West Kendall Baptist Hospital) and in excess of 100 physician practices and outpatient facilities.
+Baptist Health South Florida is a faith-based not-for-profit healthcare organization and clinical care network in Miami-Dade, Broward, and Palm Beach counties.
+Baptist Health has 11 hospitals and in excess of 100 physician practices and outpatient facilities.

+The Miami Cancer Institute is located at Baptist Health.

 History

 The company was founded in 1960 and is headquartered in Coral Gables, Florida.
 It began as a single hospital on North Kendall Drive in suburban Miami, and is now the second largest employer in the State of Florida with about 23,000 employees.
 In 2015, the company had $2.4 billion in revenues, $3 billion in financial reserves, and provided $302 million in Community Benefit and charity care.
 Since 1995, Brian Keeley has been CEO of the company.
 In 2016 the company created the Baptist Health Care On Demand, which connects patients to physicians through live video on-demand at all hours for non-emergency care.

-As of October 2017, Baptist Health South Florida has 10 hospitals in its network, including Baptist Hospital, Baptist Children's Hospital, Bethesda Hospital East, Bethesda Hospital West, Doctors Hospital, Homestead Hospital, South Miami Hospital, West Kendall Baptist Hospital, Mariners Hospital, and Fishermen's Hospital.
-They are located in Miami-Dade, Monroe, and Palm Beach counties.
-It has about 50 outpatient and urgent care centers, located in cities that include Coral Springs, Davie, Pembroke Pines, Sunrise and Weston.
-Baptist Health is set to absorb new facilities, including two new hospitals in Palm Beach County, from Bethesda Health as of October 2017.

 In 2015, Baptist Health began constructing the $485 million Miami Cancer Institute, which has an affiliation with the Memorial Sloan Kettering Cancer Center.
-It is also the parent of companies like AmSurg Baptist Network Alliance, a subsidiary that purchased a majority stake in Northpoint Surgery Center during 2016.
+The Institute was opened in 2017 with Michael Zinner as founding CEO, while Guenther Koehne is deputy director as of 2025.
+Baptist Health is also the parent of companies like AmSurg Baptist Network Alliance, a subsidiary that purchased a majority stake in Northpoint Surgery Center during 2016.
 During 2015, Baptist Health South Florida saw 75,440 patient admissions, 346,093 emergency department visits, and 289,907 urgent care visits.

 Baptist Health South Florida operates community wellness and health programs, free community outreach programs, annual health symposiums, and the Baptist Scholars program, which provides tuition support for individuals looking to train as RNs and work within its system.
 It also runs employee programs that focus on health maintenance.

 In 2019 and 2020, People magazine named Baptist Heath one of the “50 Companies That Care”.
 The American Association of Critical-Care Nurses (AACN) has also conferred a silver-level Beacon Award for Excellence on the Neonatal Intensive Care Unit at Baptist Hospital, part of Baptist Health South Florida.

+In 2023, Baptist Health South Florida had 11 hospitals in its network, including Baptist Hospital of Miami, Boca Raton Regional Hospital, Baptist Health Hospital Doral, Bethesda Hospital East, Bethesda Hospital West, Doctors Hospital, Homestead Hospital, South Miami Hospital, West Kendall Baptist Hospital, Mariners Hospital, and Fishermen's Hospital.
+They are located in Miami-Dade, Monroe, and Palm Beach counties.

+Controversies

 Violations and settlements

 The Department of Justice (DOJ), on behalf of the Office of Inspector General (OIG), agreed to accept $7,775,000 as a settlement amount after Baptist admitted to violations of the federal physician self-referral law (the "Stark Law").